Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Broncos stats and trends

-- Denver is 3-3 against the spread and 3-3 overall when the team totals more than 369.3 yards.
+- Denver is 3-3 against the spread and 3-3 overall when the team amasses over 369.3 yards.

-- The Broncos have 17 giveaways this season, while the Chiefs have 28 takeaways.
+- This season the Broncos have 17 turnovers, 11 fewer than the Chiefs have takeaways (28).

 Home and road insights

-- In eight home games this year, Denver has gone over the total twice.
+- In eight home games this season, Denver has gone over the total twice.

-- Kansas City is 4-3 against the spread, and 4-3 overall, on the road.
+- Kansas City is 4-3 overall, and 4-3 against the spread, away from home.

-- Kansas City has hit the over in five of seven away games this season.
+- In five of seven road games this year, Kansas City has hit the over.

 Powered by Data Skrive.